Children play chess at a UNICEF-supported child-friendly space in Lebanon.

 "I feel psychological relief and joy while playing," adds Badr, 16.
 "Football brings back the good old memories."

-To date, 35,000 children have been reached across the Gaza Strip, but every child needs safe spaces, support and the chance to simply be a child.
+To date, 35,000 children have been reached with recreation activities across the Gaza Strip, but every child needs safe spaces, support and the chance to simply be a child.

-Learn more about how UNICEF supports children in Gaza
+Learn more about UNICEF's work for children in Gaza

 For parents and caregivers: How to Talk to Your Children About Conflict and War

 TOP PHOTO: Ten-year-old Zeina, center, and friends play chess in a UNICEF-supported child-friendly space in the Gaza Strip.
-"When I play chess, I feel that my mood improves, and my concentration increases," Zeina says. © UNICEF 2026
+"When I play chess, I feel that my mood improves, and my concentration increases," Zeina says. © UNICEF 2026.
+Video edited by Tong Su for UNICEF USA

 HOW TO HELP